trueheart78/trueheart78.com/games.md

 ## :checkered_flag: Beaten

 1. VA-11 HALL-A: Cyberpunk Bartender Action (Vita)
-   - Quite enjoyed this visual novel.
+   * Quite enjoyed this visual novel.
-   - Solid A.
+   * Solid A.
 1. Legend of Zelda: Breath of the Wild - Champion’s Ballad DLC (DLC) (Switch)
-   - Final boss was easily the hardest.
+   * Final boss was easily the hardest.
-   - Completed on Master Mode.
+   * Completed on Master Mode.
+   * Still enamored with the total boss of the new Zelda :sparkling_heart:
-   - 245+ hours.
+   * 245+ hours.
 1. Wolfenstein 2: The New Colossus (PS4)
-   - Those cutscenes. :boom:
+   * Those cutscenes. :boom:
 1. Blaster Master Zero (Switch)
-   - Fun nostalga trip.
+   * Fun nostalga trip.
 1. Darkside Detective (Switch)
-   - Great adventure game with wonderful humor.
+   * Great adventure game with wonderful humor.
-   - Definitely an A-grade game.
+   * Definitely an A-grade game.
 1. Xeodrifter (Switch)
-   - Fun, if not a bit confusing.
+   * Fun, if not a bit confusing.
-   - Used a walkthrough.
+   * Used a walkthrough.
-   - Enjoyed the game a lot.
+   * Enjoyed the game a lot.
-   - Grade: C+
+   * Grade: C+
 1. Gravity Rush - Remastered (PS4)
-   - Quite fun.
+   * Quite fun.
-   - Beat the DLC with it.
+   * Beat the DLC with it.
-   - Story was unique.
+   * Story was unique.
-   - At the end, felt like a B+.
+   * At the end, felt like a B+.
 1. Assassin's Creed: Origins (PS4)
-   - Best story in an AC game yet
+   * Best story in an AC game yet
-   - Aya :sparkling_heart:
+   * Aya :sparkling_heart:
-   - Solid A+ game.
+   * Solid A+ game.
 1. LEGO Marvel Super Heroes 2 (PS4) [25hr est]
-   - So glad to see Squirrel Girl and Gwenpool :sparkling_heart:
+   * So glad to see Squirrel Girl and Gwenpool :sparkling_heart:
-   - Great sense of humor.
+   * Great sense of humor.
-   - Stan Lee really needs to stop getting into sticky situations.
+   * Stan Lee really needs to stop getting into sticky situations.
-   - Solid A game.
+   * Solid A game.
-   - Still to wrap up quests for Gwenpool
+   * Still to wrap up quests for Gwenpool
 1. Far Cry 5 (PS4)
-   - I enjoyed the world.
+   * I enjoyed the world.
-   - The story felt like it needed better pacing.
+   * The story felt like it needed better pacing.
-   - Being chased by "cutscene bullets" is not my idea of good way to "push the story forward".
+   * Being chased by "cutscene bullets" is not my idea of good way to "push the story forward".
-   - Fun, yes.
+   * Fun, yes.
 Likely to end up on my GotY list?
 No.
 1. Wizard of Legend (Switch)
-   - Fun but needs balancing.
+   * Fun but needs balancing.
-   - Was hoping to like it more.
+   * Was hoping to like it more.
 1. Yoku's Island Express (Switch)
-   - OMGosh :sparkling_heart:
+   * OMGosh :sparkling_heart:
 1. The Last of Us Remastered + Left Behind DLC (PS4) [16.5hr est]
-   - Amazing game
+   * Amazing game
-   - Right in the feels, oh so very often.
+   * Right in the feels, oh so very often.
-   - Ellie :sparkling_heart:
+   * Ellie :sparkling_heart:
 1. YAKUZA 0 (PS4) [57hr est]
-   - Took time to get into, wasn't sure what to expect.
+   * Took time to get into, wasn't sure what to expect.
-   - Had trouble staying with it until about chapter 8 or 9.
+   * Had trouble staying with it until about chapter 8 or 9.
-   - Finally got hooked and beelined the story.
+   * Finally got hooked and beelined the story.
-   - It went from "I'm not sure..." to "Ok, I'll get back to it later..." to "Just one more chapter"
+   * It went from "I'm not sure..." to "Ok, I'll get back to it later..." to "Just one more chapter"
-   - Started as a C+ and ended as an A+.
+   * Started as a C+ and ended as an A+.
 1. Moonlighter (PS4)
-   - Loved the art style and game design
+   * Loved the art style and game design
-   - Eventually wrought with bugs
+   * Eventually wrought with bugs
-   - Restarted 2 times because of bugs
+   * Restarted 2 times because of bugs
-   - Started as an A and finished as a D
+   * Started as an A and finished as a D
+1. Dead Cells (PS4/Switch)
+   * Great game that I've had to wean myself off as their are others to play.
+   * Will continue to play leisurely.
+   * Solid B+

 <!-- beaten:end -->
 <a name='jettisoned'></a>